 Treat yourself and upgrade your cruise to an Oceanview or Balcony Stateroom

-Day 1 Arrival in Vancouver
+Day 1 Fly from London to Vancouver

 Arrive at Vancouver International Airport.
 Independently transfer to your Vancouver hotel downtown.
 Enjoy the spectacular scenery of the pacific coastal city, its’ hospitality and the many attractions to indulge in.
 Overnight in Vancouver

 Independently transfer to the Vancouver cruise terminal where you board the Celebrity Millennium Cruise from Canada Place.
 You will be welcomed by the crew who will be your hosts for the next 8 days.
 Why not familiarise yourself with the ship’s wide choice of amenities and watch the sun set over the water from the wide decks of this magnificent craft.
 Overnight on board the Celebrity Millennium.
 Dinner included.

 The ship weighs anchor and sets sail this morning for one of the most famous and beautiful passages in the world.
 Overnight on board the Celebrity Millennium.
 Full board included.